 |6.||Olympus E-PL10||Four Thirds||15.9||4608||3456||4K/30p||23.3||13.1||1324||76|

 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the XP140 provides a higher video resolution than the E-PL8.
 It can shoot video footage at 4K/15p, while the Olympus is limited to 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The XP140 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The table below summarizes some of the other core capabilities of the Fujifilm XP140 and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The XP140 has one, while the E-PL8 does not.
 While the built-in flash of the XP140 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the XP140 does not have a selfie-screen.